docker/docs/docker-for-aws/index.md

 ## Docker Enterprise Edition (EE) on AWS

 Docker Certified Infrastructure is Docker’s prescriptive approach to deploying Docker Enterprise Edition (EE) on AWS and a range of other infrastructure choices.

-Each Docker Certified Infrastructure includes a reference architecture, automation templates, and 3rd party ecosystem solution briefs, equipping you to automate and reliably deploy Docker EE as well as simplifying lifecycle management of our platform.
+Each Docker Certified Infrastructure includes a reference architecture, automation templates, and third-party ecosystem solution briefs, enabling you to automate and reliably deploy Docker EE as well as making it easier to manage the platform lifecycle.

 This release is maintained and receives **security and critical bug fixes for one year**.

-[Docker Certified Infrastructure for AWS](https://success.docker.com/article/certified-infrastructures-aws){: target="_blank" class="button outline-btn blank_"}
+[Docker Certified Infrastructure for AWS] (https://success.docker.com/article/certified-infrastructures-aws){: target="_blank" .button .outline-btn .blank_"}

 ## Docker Community Edition (CE) for AWS

-### Quickstart

 If your account [has the proper permissions](/docker-for-aws/iam-permissions.md), you can